 Teams should arrange shipments to ensure their package(s) is picked up / dropped off BEFORE the team departs to return home.
-RoboNation and the hotel staff are not responsible for ensuring that team's outbound shipment gets picked up.
+RoboNation and the competition venue staff are not responsible for ensuring that team's outbound shipment gets picked up.